Wink, Callan. August. Random House, New York, 2020. F;4/20.

 I was impressed with this writer as you can see in my review of his short story collection strangely titled Dog Run Moon.
 I was looking forward to his taking on long fiction and downloaded this novel pretty much as soon as it appeared.
 The two things on my mind about Wink are the man’s man thing – which should put him in the company of Hemingway and Shepard, or at least in that of Jim Harrison – and his captivating writing in the short story collection.
 He maintains the guy thing here, to the point for me of rubbing our noses in it, but I’m sorry I don’t find the same classy literary imagination.

 Reverse snobbery is an interesting behaviour.
 To us at times on the receiving end (I was raised in an affluent family and spent far too long in university) it can be a bit devastating.
-Putting on airs is only part of what honest hard-working unaffected people can’t stand about arrogance, elitism, entitlement, and all the falsehood that goes with it, but in the same way that narcissism can get out of proportion, so can victim behaviour that gets carried away with sending up perceived tormentors who are really just going about their reasonable lives.
+Putting on airs is only part of what honest hard-working unaffected people can’t stand about arrogance, elitism, entitlement, and all the falsehood that goes with it, but in the same way that narcissism can get out of proportion, so can victim behaviour sending up perceived tormentors who are really just going about their reasonable lives.

 The tormentors for Callan Wink seem to be art (writing in particular) and women.
 He’s at pains to let us know that he’s no fancy-pants, a guy but just an ordinary guy, guiding people on fishing trips in the waterways of Montana, and well yeah it happens also a published and award-winning fiction-writer, sort of on the side.
 But let’s be clear that he’s really not that interested in the froufrou stuff that goes with that.
 He’s pretentiously unpretentious as one critic put it.